Competitive Payment Comparison: Paywavez vs Square, Toast & Strip

 2. Running a café or small eatery with modest volume? — Square (or PayWavez) gives flexibility without locking you into big contracts.

-3. Operating a full-service restaurant, bar, or multi-terminal venue? — Choose Toast for the restaurant-centric tools, even if cost is higher.
+3. Operating a full-service restaurant, bar, or multi-terminal venue? — Choose Toast for the restaurant-centric tools, even if the cost is higher.

 4. Selling mainly online, or offering subscriptions / digital products / SaaS? — Stripe stands out for online payment processing, global reach, and flexibility.